david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

 Important Note
 --------------

-All content in this tutorial has been taken from the references below.
+All content in this tutorial has been taken from the references named below.
 What I have done is looking for some of the best , relevant information and  organize it in a way that better help understands the subject .
 I find this much better than re-create a content , and also because the creators are extremely skilled and experienced personalities ,and as such are  much more capable and has much more knowledge than I have.